HastD/rust_bike_decoder/README.md

           Max number of decoding failures recorded [default: 10000] -s, --savefreq <SAVEFREQ>
-          Save to disk frequency [default only at end] --threads <THREADS>
+          Save to disk frequency [default only at end] --seed <SEED>
+          Use the specified PRNG seed instead of a random seed --threads <THREADS>
           Number of threads [default: 1]
   -v, --verbose...